 The spirit of patriotism was born with him for his father had a most honorable career in the Union Army.
-As soon as he was of sufficient age he joined the Sons of Veterans, U. S. A., and during a long life, culminating at 80 years of age, he never lost interest in the Order.
+As soon as he was of sufficient age he joined the Sons of Veterans, U.S. A., and during a long life, culminating at 80 years of age, he never lost interest in the Order.
 No other organization, and he was a member of many, meant so much to him as the Sons of Veterans.
 The members of this organization were in truth his brothers.
 He loved them and was greatly beloved by them.

 Of magnificent proportion and perfection of figure he worthly represented our Order upon many occasions.
-As Commander-in-Chief of the Sons of Veterans in 1907-8 he was most generous of his time and attended most of the Department Encampments, thereby bringing the message of love of our country and loyalty to our parent organization, the Grand Army of the Republic.
+As Commander-in-Chief of the Sons of Veterans in 1907-8 he was most generous of his time and attended most of the Department Encampments, thereby pringui, message of love of our country and loyalty to our parent organithe Grand Army of the Republic.

-The need of men like Dr. Sheldon is as great today, if not greater, than ever before.
-Men of devotion to high ideals, men who will not swerve from the high road of principles, men who dare to stand for the highest ideals of loyalty, men who put love of country next to their love of God man of their love of love of God, men who dare to stand alone if need be, to show their unwillingness to compromise.
+The need of men like Dr. Sheldon is as great today, if not greate than ever before.
+Men of devotion to high ideals, men who will not swerve from the high road of principles, men who dare to start to their the highest ideals of loyalty, men who put love of country next to their love of God, men who dare to stand alone if need be, to show their unwillingness to compromise.

-Because we truly loved him we sincerely mourn his departure, but in a sense we have not lost him for his spirit hovers over us and we are conscious of his presence.
+Because we truly loved him we sincerely mourn his department in a sense we have not lost him for his spirit hovers over us and the conscious of his conscious of his presence.

 I believe he exemplified in his daily life the high ideals of Christity and formed tianity and feared not the inevitable, and though death finally claimed the body the soul and the inevitable, and though death finally claimed the body the soul goes on as an immortal spirit.
-Did not the Mader say, "Come unto mo all mortal spirit."
-Res say, "Come unto me all ye that labor and I will give you rest."
-Rest for evermore, my dear size of the rich. for evermore, my dear friend, as we praise Almighty God for the richness of your life and revenue, as we praise Almighty God for the richness of your life and revenue, as we praise Almighty God for the richness of your life and revenue, as we praise Almighty God for the richness of your life and revenue, as we praise Almighty God for the richness of your life and revenue, as we praise the richness of your life and revenue as the richness of your life and ness of your life and may it be an inspiration to all of our membership as we rededicate our live in the anispiration to all of our membership. as we rededicate our lives to more worthily serve our fellow man.
+Did not the say, "Come unto more an immortal spirit. say, "Come unto me all ye that labor and I will give you for evermore, my dear friends." for evermore, my dear friend, as we praise Almighty Go for the ness of your life and warrend, as we praise Almighty Go ness of your life and may it be an inspiration to all of our management as we rededicate our live of the second se as we rededicate our lives to more worthily serve our fellow man